jrief/django-formset/docs/source/selectize.rst

 	        widget=Selectize,
 	    )

-This widget waits for the user to type some characters into the input field for city.
-If the entered string matches the name of one or more cities (event partially), then a list of options is generated containing the matching cities.
+This widget waits for the user to type some characters into the input field for "``city``".
+If the entered string matches the name of one or more cities (even partially), then a list of options is generated containing the matching cities.
 By adding more characters to the input field, that list will shrink to only a few or eventually no entry.
 This makes the selection simple and comfortable.

 Usage with dynamic Number of Choices